-17. Commitments and Contingencies
+18. Commitments and Contingencies

-In the normal course of business there are outstanding various commitments and contingent liabilities, such as commitments to enter into contracts and future projects, which are not reflected in the financial statements.
+In the normal course of business there are outstanding various commitments and contingencies which might not be fully reflected in the financial statements.
 Such commitments and contingencies also include risks associated with various economic and operating factors, which include (a) Grant restrictions and donor conditions which obligate Merola to fulfill certain requirements as set forth in grant instruments, (b) Funding levels which vary based on factors beyond Merola's control, such as generosity of donors and general economic conditions, (c) Employment and service agreements with key management personnel, and (d) Financial risks associated with funds on deposit at bank and investment brokerage accounts.
 Management believes that such commitments, contingencies, and risks will not have a material adverse effect on the financial statements.
 Certain of the grants and contracts (including current and prior costs) are subject to audit and final acceptance by the various granting agencies.
-Management believes that such commitments, will not have a material adverse effect on the financial statements.
+Management believes that such commitments, contingencies, and risks will not have a material adverse effect on the financial statements.